vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 exhaustion after jogging (the indoor temperature was 80 degrees Fahrenheit), and also to conserve time given that I was generally backlogged.
 I did hand gripper exercises and indoor jogging as usual.

+## 2026-09-16: skipped all exercises

+On Wednesday 2026-09-16, I skipped all exercises, due to general fatigue arising from having stayed up late, lethargy that likely stemmed from the temperature drop, and a desire to shift my sleep cycle to earlier and save time in order to catch up on the huge backlog of work.